Tell Your Story

 Don’t fake who you are – or your story.
 Real will see real – and see through any faking or pretending.
 You may not have been a gangsta – but you can be real and you can genuinely love people.
 Your story, your life will speak volumes to them.

-In the documentary by Uprise Presents called 'Word From The Street' (click here for vimeo link) a guy who was a dealer and into guns was taken along to GL Live, a UK gospel / rap event.
+In the documentary by Uprise Presents called ‘Word From The Street’ (click here for vimeo link checked May 2019), a guy who was a dealer and into guns was taken along to GL Live, a UK gospel / rap event.
 One of the things he spotted (after being cynical at first) was that there was no security on the doors (unlike secular rap gigs).
 He said that this alone said a lot.
-He was also impressed by people being real, people performing well, having tight beats, great rhymes and story-telling - and taking a passionate stand for God.
+He was also impressed by people being real, people performing well, having tight beats, great rhymes and story-telling – and taking a passionate stand for God.

 Don’t ever under-estimate who you are, who God has made you to be.
 Stand in God’s truth of who you are and then be who God has freed you to be.
 Then your story will shine!